How to Take the Slow Boat From Luang Prabang to Thailand

 Boarding the slow boat from Luang Prabang to Huay Xai

-It consisted of a small upper area with hard seating near the captain and a large lower-lying area with comfortable cushy seats.
-I’ve seen boats in Pak Beng, however, that also had tables and were a lot more luxurious.
+It consisted of a small upper area with hard seating near the captain and a large lower-lying area with rows of comfortable cushy seats.
+I’ve seen boats in Pak Beng, however, that also had tables and were a lot more luxurious!
+I later found out that these boats were not public but belonged to a travel agency instead (more info on that later in the post!).

-On the boat, you can also find a toilet and a small bar that sells snacks like instant noodles and beers, soft drinks, and coffee and tea.
+On the boat, you can also find a toilet (including toilet paper) and a small bar that sells snacks like instant noodles, beers, soft drinks, and coffee and tea.
 You can also get hot water for free.

 The boats are well-equipped with life jackets and have a roof to protect travelers from the sun or heavy rain.